Affiliate links on Android Authority may earn us a commission. Learn more.

 What are my options if I can’t cancel the PayPal payment?

 If you don’t catch the payment in time, or the recipient already has a PayPal account, you still have a few options to get your money back.
-The ideal situation here is when you know and trust the recipient.
+The ideal situation here is if you know and trust the recipient.
 Simply ask them to refund the money.
 It’s easy for them to do from the Activity page, and won’t cost anyone any money.

 If you can't cancel the payment, you still have a few options to get your money back.